hao-tian-xu/stanfordCS221_fa19/README.md

 2. Homeworks' solutions

-   - Solution codes are in files named `submission.py` under each directory, and are marked as below:
+   - Solution codes are in files named `submission.py` under each directory and are marked as below:

      ```python
      # BEGIN YOUR CODE
      """
-     codes
+     code
      """
      # END YOUR CODE
      ```